IMMM-SFA/burleyson-etal_2024_applied_energy/Readme.md

 |      state_divergence_analysis.ipynb       |             Analyzes the evolution of load divergence by state             |      TBD       |

 ## Supplementary figures
-These landing pages show the complete results for each state and BA.
+These landing pages show the complete results for each state and Balancing Authority (BA).

 [State-Level Analyses](States_Analysis.md)
 [BA-Level Analyses](Balancing_Authorities_Analysis.md)